 Full SharePoint and OneDrive integration means users can access Recent lists from their connected devices.
 Just like accessing any document from other recently used Microsoft apps.
 Naturally, this comes with many Microsoft 365 capabilities you’ll know and recognize, such as:

-You can also track versions of lists and list items, to know when a value has been changed and by whom
+You can track versions of lists and list items and find out when a value has been changed, and who changed it.

 Microsoft Lists is available in any Microsoft 365 or Office 365 plan that includes SharePoint.
 So it’s easy to integrate with your current M365/O365 activities.